-Development Area Total Demand Estimate (m 3) Acrotelm Demand (m 3) Catotelm Demand (m 3) Estimated Reinstateme nt Thickness (max) where gradient permits (m) Assumptions peat to thicknesses of that encountered during peat probing, therefore up to 1.2m.
+Development Area Total Demand Estimate (m 3) Acrotelm Demand (m 3) Catotelm Demand (m 3) Estimated Reinstateme nt Thickness (max) where gradient permits (m) Assumptions

+during peat probing, therefore up to 1.3m.

+SUDS Attenuation Pond 0 0 0 N/A

 Substation 1,020 1,020 0 Up to 0.5 m Substation hardstanding area and associated earthworks will be dressed off with up to 1 m of peat and peaty soils.
 Average peat depths suggest only acrotelmic peat will need to be reused.

-SUB-TOTAL 31,589 14,170 17,419 Peat Reuse Peatland Restoration in accordance with HMP recommendation s 41,599 16,126 25,473 Peatland restoration including ditch blocking, damming and furrow filling in felled and proposed felling areas as proposed as part of a wider Habitat Management Plan (HMP) for the Site.
-The section 3.3.4 of this report.
-TOTAL 73,188 30,296 42,892
+SUB-TOTAL 31,589 14,170 17,419

+Peat Reuse Peatland Restoration 45,198 18,126 27,073 Peatland restoration including ditch blocking, damming and furrow filling in felled and proposed felling areas as proposed for the Site.
+The restoration techniques are discussed in more detail in section 3.3.4 of this PMP.

+TOTAL 76,787 32,296 44,492

 Table 3 is presented as a summary of the assessment of peat reinstatement volumes.
-A detailed assessment is provided in Appendix 2 of this PMP.
+A detailed assessment is provided in Appendix B of this PMP.